E4S-Project/e4s-cl/doc-source/source/installation.rst

 .. admonition:: SYSTEM parameter

-    Some machines have specific e4s-cl profiles tailored for them, these machines are listed `here <./specificmachines.html>`_.
+    Some machines have specific e4s-cl profiles tailored for them that can be downloaded and later accessed as builtin profiles.
+Refer to the :ref:`system compatibility<system_compat>` page for details.

 Completion
 ************